SeleniumHQ/seleniumhq.github.io/site_source_files/content/blog/2020/public-project-meeting-20200409.md

 Here is the timeline of the meeting held on April 9, 2020 (times are on CET).

-The next meeting will be on April 23, 2020.
+The next meeting will be on April 23, 2020, 4:30 PM CET.

 ---